Breathing is essential for life. It's at the heart of most bodily functions — and key to maintaining optimal physical and mental health.

 It enhances memory.
 According to another recent study, the rhythm of your breathing also stimulates electrical activity in the brain that improves how clearly you think and remember things and how swiftly you react in arousing or emotional situations.
 In particular, participants were able to identify fearful faces and remember objects better if they saw them when inhaling rather than exhaling.
 However, this was only true when they inhaled through their noses.
 Breathing on the out breath or via the mouth wasn't helpful.
 In other words, focused breathing with lots of nasal inhalation (which is how we tend to breathe in stressful or frightening situations) heightens the brain's memory functions and helps us identify potentially harmful stimuli.

 It alleviates depression.
-A 2017 study found that several weekly yoga sessions with deep breathing exercises eased depression symptoms in participants after 12 weeks and boosted their levels of an anti-anxiety brain chemical.
+A study published in the Journal of Alternative and Complementary Medicine found that several weekly yoga sessions with deep breathing exercises eased depression symptoms in participants after 12 weeks and boosted their levels of an anti-anxiety brain chemical.

 Now, take a deep breath